emilyshea94/Work--Day-Scheduler/README.md

 When I modified the java code to save the event thats added to the scheduler it made the colors obsolete.
 I learned a lot about dayjs while making this code.

+##Usage
+Added Java-Script for the scheduling function to work

 Here is the website with the events added
 ![Work-Day-Scheduler](https://github.com/emilyshea94/Work--Day-Scheduler/assets/144382382/77a63f48-2f11-41bb-bf49-1aaa4716921b)